Thursday 13 March 2025

 Why didn't BAFF campaign about this pension issue?

-As a British armed forces veteran, any ex-serviceman or ex-servicewoman affected by this issue has always been welcome to join BAFF, from its launch in Dec 2006.
+As a British armed forces veteran, any ex-serviceman or ex-servicewoman affected by this issue has always, since its launch in December 2006, been welcome to join BAFF.

 But we always left active campaigning about the pre-1975 pension injustice to the various groups which were formed for that specific purpose.

-Because BAFF made that clear from the start, we had only one early enquirer about representation on that issue, an RM veteran to whom we provided contact details for "Combined Armed Forces Federation" (CAFFUK).
+Because BAFF made that clear from the start, we had only one early enquiry about representation on that issue – from an RM veteran to whom we provided contact details for "Combined Armed Forces Federation" (CAFFUK).

-BAFF also offered friendly cooperation in a purely supportive role to "Armed Forces Pension Group" (AFPG), which welcomed comparative pension research using contacts in allied countries, and we were represented at a well-attended AFPG regional meeting for veterans.
+Just as we had with CAFFUK, BAFF offered friendly cooperation in a purely supportive role to "Armed Forces Pension Group" (AFPG).
+In contrast to CAFF, AFPG welcomed comparative pension research using contacts in allied countries, and we were represented at a well-attended AFPG regional meeting for veterans.

-A third campaign group was formed in 2010: "Equality for Veterans Association" (EFVA).
+A third campaign group was formed in 2010: "Equality for Veterans Association" (EfVA).
+This article provided links to both AFPG and EfVA while they were in operation.

 AFPG organised a remarkably successful parliamentary petition which was signed by more than 300,000 people, securing a Westminster Hall debate on 16 March 2015 led by Katy Clark MP (Lab):

-The debate took place in the final months of the Conservative-Lib Dem coalition government, which continued the policy of previous administrations, as have its successors.
+The debate took place in the final months of the Conservative-Liberal Democrat coalition government, which continued the policy of previous administrations, as have its successors.

-Both AFPG and EFVA decided to wind up later in the same year, and to donate their funds to named service charities.
+Both AFPG and EFVA decided to wind up later in the same year.
+They publicly donated their remaining funds to named service charities.

 Online petition